sparshk380/AAP-DOC/README.md

 After that you have configured these settings, you can now go back to the login page and see there is an option which enables you to login through GitHub.
 ![Screenshots](<Settings - 1.png>)

-Now when you log in with the GitHub Option, you will see that a new user is created with your GitHub Username and which only has read only access, because we had left the GitHub OAuth2 Organization Map and GitHub OAuth2 Team Map fields as empty.
+Now when you log in with the GitHub Option, you will see that a new user is created with your GitHub Username and which only has read only access, because we had left the <b>GitHub OAuth2 Organization Map</b> and <b>GitHub OAuth2 Team Map</b> fields as empty.

 ![Screenshots](<Users - 3.png>)